JohnGiorgi/mathematics-for-machine-learning/index.md

 ![](img/determinant_4.png)

+#### A negative determinant

+A negative determinant simply means that the transformation has _flipped_ the orientation of our vector space.
+This is much easier to _see_ than to _explain_; check out [this](https://youtu.be/Ip3X9LOh2dk) video which presents some awesome visualizations of the determinant.

-### What the determinant means numerically
+#### What the determinant means numerically

-Now, let's turn back to our row-echelon form, and take this set of simultaneous equations here:
+To drive home the numerical interpretation of the determinant, lets start with this set of simultaneous equations:

 \\[\begin{pmatrix} 1 & 1 & 3 \\\ 1 & 2 & 4 \\\ 2 & 3 & 7\end{pmatrix} \begin{pmatrix} a \\\ b \\\ c\end{pmatrix} = \begin{pmatrix} 12 \\\ 17 \\\ 29\end{pmatrix}\\]

-Now, you'll notice here that if I take the sum of the first two rows, I get the third row.
-Likewise, if I take the columns, if I take two times column one plus one times column two, then I'll get column three.

-So, thinking about the columns of this matrix as the basis vectors of some 3-dimensional space, we notice that column 3 (or basis vector (\\(\hat e_3\\)) can be represented as a linear combination of \\(\hat e_1\\) and \\(\hat e_2\\) and is therefore _linearly dependent_ on those vectors.

-This is going to be a problem as it will collapse our vector space from being 3D to 2D (by collapsing every point in space onto a plane).
+You'll notice that both the _rows_ and the _columns_ are _linearly dependent_.
+Thinking about the columns of this matrix as the basis vectors of some 3-dimensional space, we note that this transformation collapses our vector space from being 3D to 2D (by collapsing every point in space onto a plane).
 Let's see what this means numerically by trying to reduce our matrix to row-echelon form:

 \\[\begin{pmatrix} 1 & 1 & 3 \\\ 1 & 2 & 4 \\\ 2 & 3 & 7\end{pmatrix} \begin{pmatrix} a \\\ b \\\ c\end{pmatrix} = \begin{pmatrix} 12 \\\ 17 \\\ 29\end{pmatrix}\\]